Moore-Lab/SiPM-Scanning/README.md

 int_siglent
 - Initializing a serial connection with Siglent (digital multimeter)
 - In my setup, I used this to measure the current of the SiPM

+raster_scan
+- This will do a raster scan of the SiPM, taking both current measurements
+- You can change the increments in which the linear stage moves in

+twod_scan
+- This will do do two line scans along roughly the center of the SiPM
+- This will integrate the gaussian profile of the laser to give you a error function

+center_fit
+- From the csv data obtained in twod_scan, this code with find the exact center of the SiPM
+- It will also give you the error function with the FWHM, which will give you the dimensions of the SiPM

+center_scan
+- Using the center given in center_fit, this code will take a measurment at the center of the SiPM

+calibration
+- This is an initial full script to calibrate your setup
+- Very similar to measurement, but can help you to decide the range of ND filters you can use

+measurement
+- This is an official script, where the raster can also be taken with every ND filter